Not All Air Purifiers Are Created Equal Made Easy

 It was a relief to find a product that improved air quality without any harmful byproducts.
 I realized that thorough research before purchasing an air purifier was worth the effort.

-Types of Ozone-Generating Air Purifiers
+Types Of Ozone-Generating Air Purifiers

 • Ionizers – These devices emit negatively charged ions that attach to airborne particles, causing them to fall out of the air.
 Some ionizers produce ozone as a byproduct.